briskware/fury-ide/README.md

 The included [clone.sh](./clone.sh) script downloads and links all necessary project artifacts from [Propensive](https://github.com/propensive)'s Github, with other dependencies from Maven, etc. so the project can be built from within a single context, e.g. via an IDE.

+To get this to work e.g. in IDEA, after you have run the *clone.sh* script, set up your project as follows:
+* import the two JARs from fury-libs folder
+* create a module for nailgun, set the src/main/java as a source route, make sure the above two libraries are set as dependencies
+* create a module for fury-build, set the src/main/scala as your source route and src/test/scala as the test root; set the nailgun module as a dependent.